openstack-archive/instack-undercloud/Overcloud-packages.md

         #tuskar
         instack-deploy-tuskar-cli

-1. Run the test-overcloud script to launch a cirros image on the overcloud and wait until it pings successfully
+1. Run the test-overcloud script to launch a Fedora image on the overcloud and wait until it pings successfully

         instack-test-overcloud